Wobbe index: Usage

-The Wobbe index is expressed in MJ/Nm³ (where the ill-advised symbol 'Nm³' is intended to mean 'm³ in Normal conditions, much against the BIPM prescription for writing SI units), or sometimes in BTU/scf.
+The Wobbe index is expressed in MJ/Nm³ (where 'Nm³' indicates 'm³ in Normal conditions'), or sometimes in BTU/scf.
 In the case of natural gas (molar mass 17 g/mol), the typical heating value is around 39 MJ/Nm³ (1,050 BTU/scf) and the specific gravity is approximately 0.59, giving a typical Wobbe index of 51 MJ/Nm³ (1,367 BTU/scf).

 There are three ranges or "families" of fuel gases that have been internationally agreed based on Wobbe index.
 Family 1 covers manufactured gases, family 2 covers natural gases (with high and low ranges) and family 3 covers liquefied petroleum gas (LPG).
 Combustion equipment is typically designed to burn a fuel gas within a particular family: hydrogen-rich town gas, natural gas or LPG.

 Other flame characteristics and composition limits may determine the acceptability of the replacement gas, e.g. flame speed, "yellow tipping" due to incomplete combustion, sulfur content, oxygen content, etc.